50+ Laptop Friendly Cafés in Berlin

 Kala Café

 This café is a decent spot to get some work done if you’re around Warschauer midweek.
-The WiFi works well, with a couple outlets strewn about the place.
-This café is also cash only.
-It’s not the friendliest of cafés, but it’s worth popping in for a little while to get some work done and have a healthy bite to eat.
+The WiFi works well enough, with a couple of outlets strewn about the place.
+They have some healthy bites to eat and they’re also cash only.

 Warschauer Straße 71 | Friedrichshain